 - Explore feedback mechanisms to consumers on outcomes of involvement and ensure participation is value adding.

-White Coats Foundation will develop a reflections paper with recommendations from the outcome of the discussions that can be used to facilitate change where required.
+White Coats Foundation developed a reflections paper with recommendations from the outcome of the discussions that can be used to facilitate change where required.

 Webinar 1 -The Presentations

 This webinar includes presentations from key leaders on consumer and community involvement in research on 3 key topics with an opportunity for attendee interaction and discussion.
 We aim to clarify what consumer and community involvement in research means and look at the different ways in which consumers can be involved with reference to real life examples of consumer participation in research.
 We also explore the training options available to support consumer involvement in research and the benefits and value of training programs.